Standard Conjectures and Height Pairings: Introduction

-In this paper, we extend the definition of harmonic forms of Bloch--Gillet--Soul\'e to general regular polarized arithmetic varieties.
-One basic new idea in our work is to use Lefschetz operators $\sL$ instead of Laplacian operators $\Delta$ which allows us to define harmonic forms in more general situations, even including cohomology cycles.
-This idea was inspired from work of K\"unnemann in a serious papers \cite{Ku94, Ku95, Ku98a, Ku98b}.
-The Lefschetz operator $\sL$ will also be used to define $\sL$-liftings extending our previous work in \cite{Zh10, YZZ}.
-As consequences of our new constructions, we will prove the following two statements concerning relations between various standard conjectures and height pairings: \begin{itemize} \item {\em The existence of Beilinson--Bloch pairing follows from Grothendieck's standard conjecture.} \item {\em Assume our local standard conjectures.
-Then two arithmetic standard conjectures on $\wh\Ch^*(X)$ by Gillet--Soul\'e and on $\Ch^*(X_K)^0$ by Beilinson are equivalent to each other, as they are both equivalent to an arithmetic standard conjecture on our Arakelov Chow group $\ol\Ch^*(X)$.} \end{itemize}
+This paper has achieved two primary goals for a Hodge theory in higher dimensional polarized arithmetic varieties.
+The first is a new definition of harmonic forms for general regular polarized arithmetic varieties.
+We will use Lefschetz operators $\sL$ instead of Laplacian operators $\Delta$, which allows us to define harmonic forms in more general situations, even including cohomology cycles.
+This idea was inspired by the work of K\"unnemann in a series of papers \cite{Ku94, Ku95, Ku98a, Ku98b}.
+The second is a new decomposition theorem for arithmetic Chow groups in the Lefschetz operator $\sL$.
+This decomposition theorem allows to to define so-called $\sL$-liftings from $\Ch^*(X_K)$ to $\wh\Ch^*(X)$ extending the work of Beilinson and Bloch on homologically trivial cycles.
+As a consequence of our new constructions, we will prove the following two statements concerning relations between various standard conjectures and height pairings: \begin{itemize} \item {\em The existence of Beilinson--Bloch pairing follows from Grothendieck's standard conjectures \cite[Conjectures 1, 2]{Gr}.} \item {\em Assume our local standard conjectures.
+Then two arithmetic standard conjectures on $\wh\Ch^*(X)$ by Gillet--Soul\'e and on $\Ch^*(X_K)^0$ by Beilinson are equivalent to each other, as they are both equivalent to a standard conjecture on our Arakelov Chow group $\ol\Ch^*(X)$.} \end{itemize}

+As one application of the first statement, in a recent paper \cite{Zh21}, for the product $X=C\times S$ of a curve and a surface over a number field, we construct unconditionally a Beilinson--Bloch type height pairing (\cite{Be, Bl}) for homologically trivial algebraic cycles on $X$.
+Then for an embedding $\phi: C\lra S$, we define an arithmetic diagonal cycle modified from the graph of $\phi$.
+This work extends the previous work of Gross and Schoen \cite{GS95} when $S$ is the product of two curves.

-This work arose from an attempt to understand conjectural Gross--Zagier type formulas for the heights of special cycles of Shimura varieties in terms of special values of $L$-series, such as the Gan--Gross--Prasad conjecture \cite{GGP} and Kudla's program \cite{Kud}.
-As one consequence, our conditional construction provides some canonical arithmetic special cycles on integral models of Shimura varieties including Hecke correspondences.
-For example, for a Shimura variety $X$ of orthogonal (resp. unitary type) a totally real (resp.
-CM) field $F$, our construction gives canonical arithmetic lifting generating series of Kudla cycles.
-By the work of Yuan--Zhang--Zhang, Liu, and Westerholt-Raum \cite{YZZ, Liu, BW}, we have the following unconditional result:
+This work also arose from an attempt to understand conjectural Gross--Zagier type formulas for the heights of special cycles of Shimura varieties in terms of special values of $L$-series, such as the Gan--Gross--Prasad conjecture \cite{GGP} and Kudla's program \cite{Kud}.
+Consequently, our conditional construction provides some canonical arithmetic special cycles on integral models of Shimura varieties, including Hecke correspondences.
+For example, for a Shimura variety $X$ of orthogonal (resp. unitary type) over a totally real (resp.
+CM) field $F$, our construction gives canonical arithmetic lifting generating a series of Kudla cycles.
+By work of Yuan--Zhang--Zhang, Liu, and Westerholt-Raum \cite{YZZ, Liu, BW}, we have the following unconditional result: